romanlakerveld/ProgProj/README.md

 ### Data sources:
 - EOL API http://eol.org/api - This API allows users to look up species on their site EOL.org, which shows interesting details about the species
-- Global Biotic Interactions API https://github.com/jhpoelen/eol-globi-data/wiki/API - This API merges a collection of datasets containing interactions of species (for example check https://inaturalist.org/observations/3848742, which shows a sea otter eating a crab as well as the specific location).
+- Global Biotic Interactions API https://github.com/jhpoelen/eol-globi-data/wiki/API - This API merges a collection of datasets containing interactions of species (for an example: check https://inaturalist.org/observations/3848742, which shows a sea otter eating a crab as well as the specific location).
 The API allows search for specific species as well as on a specific type of of interaction.
 The API also allows rectangular search, which returns only interactions within that rectangle.

 ### External components:
 - Google maps